Bail for party leader Tymoshenko set by Ukraine's High Anti-Corruption Court

 In her address to the court, Tymoshenko asked the judge not to impose any pre-trial restrictions or limit them to personal obligations.

 Lawyers for the Batkivshchyna party leader also objected to the procedural obligations.
 The defence said that a ban on leaving the capital and Kyiv Oblast and the surrender of Tymoshenko's passport would significantly affect her ability to carry out political activity.
-As regards an electronic tag, the lawyer argued that "women's footwear differs from men's, it has certain features, so the requirement to wear an electronic tag can be regarded as a form of torture".
+Regarding an electronic tag, the lawyer argued that "women's footwear differs from men's, it has certain features, so the requirement to wear an electronic tag can be regarded as a form of torture".

 Support Ukrainska Pravda on Patreon!